Esri/arcgis-maps-sdk-java-samples/ogc/wmts-layer/README.md

 ## Use case

 WMTS services can have several layers.
-You can use ArcGIS Runtime to explore the layers available from a service.
+You can use ArcGIS Maps SDKs for Native Apps to explore the layers available from a service.
 This would commonly be used to enable a browsing experience where users can choose which layers they want to display at run time.

 ## How to use the sample